ZoneMinder/zoneminder/README.txt

   associated  with monitors in their list.
 This has  now  been corrected such that any restrictions are applied correctly.

-o    FIX - Users created with only 'view streams' permissions were presented with a 'permission denied' error in the area of the Watch window normally containing the recent events list.
+o    FIX - Users created with only `view streams' permissions were presented with a `permission denied' error in the area of the Watch window normally containing the recent events list.
 Whilst this was technically correct it was unnecessary and untidy, and has now been changed just to be blank.

-13.9.
+12.10.
 Release 1.20.1
 Mostly  bug  fixes,  large and small with a  couple  of  minor features included.